-Since 2002, I have photographed over 400 weddings – indoor, outdoor, big, small, budget, luxury, local, destination, Catholic, Jewish, Methodist, Presbyterian, Protestant, Quaker, Hindu, Filipino, mixed-religions and ethnicities, non-denominational, and same-sex weddings.
-I love them all, and seek to document the emotions, connections, and the families that make each one unique.
+Since 2002, I have photographed over 400 weddings – indoor, outdoor, big, small, budget, luxury, local, destination, second weddings, third weddings, Catholic, Jewish, Methodist, Presbyterian, Protestant, Quaker, Hindu, Filipino, mixed-religions and ethnicities, non-denominational, and same-sex weddings.
+I love the variety, and seek to document the emotions, connections, and the families that make each one unique.
 This truly is what I love to do, and I am thankful every day that I get to do it.

 So, what about me, without the camera?